Dollengo/DollRanger/README.md

 ```

 You can modify and extend the engine by editing the source files in the `src` directory.
 The main application logic is found in `dr_first_app.cpp`.

+### Create projects:

+For create your projects/games, create a directory in `Projects`, and create the main.cpp, import `dr_first_app.cpp`, and create a template.
+For use ECS, physics and others, import src/(lib).

 ## Contributing